 Report card comments includes the student’s best achievements, strengths or attributes; their areas of success; and where they need improvement.

-Card Comments on Student’s Strengths, Achievements or Attributes
+Report Card Comments on Student’s Strengths, Skills, Achievements or Positive Habits & Attitude

 - I enjoyed having _____ in my class